Visit Paris with a TWEEN

 The tween ages are full of change and transition.
 Sometimes the tween doesn’t even know how he or she feels about something – Is it cool?
 Is it babyish? and communicating is tough because tweens have a hard time explaining these new feelings and emotions.
 Just like the terrible twos, your tween is trying to become more independent and just like the terrible twos, tween years can be hard to negotiate BUT you can plan a trip that makes everyone happy!

-You CAN travel happily with all ages.
+You CAN travel happily with all ages including teens and toddlers.
 Planning is key.

 Navigate the tween minefield when you travel: